Growing Squash In Containers:

-- Take the male flower (Flower that have no bulge at the center), stamen and anther are covered with pollen.
-Use a soft brush and rub on the male flower till pollen stick to brush.
+- Take the male flower (Flower that have no bulge at the center), stamen and another are covered with pollen.
+Use a soft brush and rub on the male flower till pollen sticks to the brush.

 - Now rub the pollen to the central stigma of the female flowers (Flowers with a bulge in the middle).

 Pests and Diseases in Growing Squash In Containers

 - The squash plants are mainly affected by insects like squash bugs, aphids, flies, cucumber beetles, etc.